 Peru has it all !!
-Long vacations with the Family we have the best options and of course we can design the itinerary to suit you.
-That is why it takes into consideration the following information!
+Long vacations with the Family we have the best options and of course, we can design the itinerary to suit you.
+That is why it takes into consideration the following information!.

-During the winter, the low temperatures are 45 – 49 degrees Fahrenheit through the day, but in the early morning and nights it can be even cooler, reaching as low as 41 – 44 degrees Fahrenheit and a high of around 68 degrees Fahrenheit.
-Yearly rainfall is about 23 – 24 inches in Cusco, but this figure can easy double at Machu Picchu which is an entirely different ecosystem.
+During the winter, the low temperatures are 45 – 49 degrees Fahrenheit through the day, but in the early morning and nights, it can be even cooler, reaching as low as 41 – 44 degrees Fahrenheit and a high of around 68 degrees Fahrenheit.
+Yearly rainfall is about 23 – 24 inches in Cusco, but this figure can easily double at Machu Picchu which is an entirely different ecosystem.

 In Cusco, most vendors will accept both currencies.
 Some exceptions are taxi drivers who prefer soles, as well as vendors at some local food markets.
 Regular supermarkets and hotels will usually accept US dollars and credit cards.
-In Peru, banks won’t accept torn paper bills, so be sure to get the crispest dollar bills, especially if they are a high denomination like $50 or $100; otherwise it’ll be hard for you to use them while touring in Peru.
+In Peru, banks won’t accept torn paper bills, so be sure to get the crispest dollar bills, especially if they are a high denomination like $50 or $100; otherwise, it’ll be hard for you to use them while touring in Peru.